clevcode/docker-cmd/README.md

 The docker-mkjail and docker-jailsh tools are provided in order to simplify the process of setting up a jail for SSH users (for example).

-For more information, look at the "Setting up a Docker jail" section.
+For more information about this, look at the "Setting up a Docker jail" section.

 Installation
 ============